maxtkc/mvths-wiki/docs/028b-dynamic-waveforms.rst

 Exercise:
 ~~~~~~~~~

 #.
-Write a program that creates a waveform, but nstead of using fixed values for the delay values (HIGH and LOW) use a two variables, one for each delay.
+Write a program that creates a waveform, but instead of using fixed values for the delay values (HIGH and LOW) use a two variables.
+See example below.
 Initialize these variables at the top of your code.
 Set both to 400.
 Make sure to use *delayMicroseconds()* for your two delays.
 Display your waveform on your scope.

 .. code-block:: C